cneud/hip21_ocrevaluation/README.md

 # hip21_ocrevaluation

-Resources to support replication of the experiments in the [HIP'21](https://blog.sbb.berlin/hip2021/) paper "A Survey of OCR Evaluation Tools and Metrics".
+Resources for replication of the experiments in the [HIP'21](https://blog.sbb.berlin/hip2021/) paper "A Survey of OCR Evaluation Tools and Metrics".

 ## Data